benbalter/benbalter.github.com/_drafts/an-open-letter-to-government-cios.md

 ## Decentralized

 Avoid single points of failure, both in systems and in people.
 Foster communities.
 Push decisions to the edge.
-Trust the crowd.
-Don't bake it [locks](http://en.wikipedia.org/wiki/Lock_(computer_science).
+Put your faith in the crowd.
+Don't bake in <a href="http://en.wikipedia.org/wiki/Lock_(computer_science)">locks</a>.
 Avoid blockers.
 Eliminate all humans.

 ## Open